The Coffey Blog

 Marjorie: Start by choosing your cover topic strategically.
 Ask yourself: What content in your publication has universal appeal to readers outside your organization?
 What topic lends itself to a positive image and teaser?

 Julie: Choose images that are engaging and genuine.
 At Coffey, we often ask the question: "Is it cover-worthy?"
-It helps to keep these 3 criteria in mind:
+It helps to keep these three criteria in mind:

 - Quality.
 Photos in your publication are a mirror of the care and quality you offer your patients.
 Don't settle for photos with low resolution or poor composition.

 - Simplicity.
 Don't overwhelm the reader with images that are visually distracting.
-As a rule of thumb, keep the number of people featured on the cover to less than 3 so that the featured person can be large enough to have a real impact.
+As a rule of thumb, limit the number of people on the cover to two so that the featured person can be large enough to have a real impact.

 - Interest.
 A theme, a beautiful object or setting, or a photo that has energy and action can all add interest.
 Another sure bet: faces.
 Feature warm, engaging people who are comfortable in front of the camera.
 Leave snapshots of construction sites or machines for inside pages.